-Systemd-tmpfiles is a systemd utility that programmaticly manages the creation, deletion, and cleanup of volatile and temporary files and directories using conf files.
-Systemd-tmpfiles is critical to the functioning of your Linux system and supports many critical functions that require the creation and deletion of ephemeral files for their operation.
+Systemd-tmpfiles is a systemd utility that automatically manages the creation, deletion, and clean-up of volatile and temporary files and directories using conf files.
+Systemd-tmpfiles is critical to the functioning of your Linux system and supports many tasks that require the creation and deletion of ephemeral files.

-I use systemd-tmpfiles to keep my systems clean and as tool to steer me towards automation and use of git.
+I use systemd-tmpfiles to keep my systems clean and as hard nudge to steer me towards automation and use of git.

-On my Red Hat Linux servers I use systemd-tmpfiles to delete all files (excluding dot files) in interactive users home directories when they reach 7 days in age.
-Having a hard deadline encourages me to get changes into git quickly which reduces risk associated with dataloss and disclosure in the event a user and their home directory is compromised.
+On my Linux servers I use systemd-tmpfiles to delete all files (excluding dot files) in user home directories when they reach 1 week in age.
+Having a hard deadline discourages me from making changes and leaving backup files and notes in my home directory and encourages me to push changes into git quickly.sed.

 $ cat /var/home/adam/.local/share/user-tmpfiles.d/home.conf